SPIN-UMass/MassBrowser/doc/test_instruction.md

 curl -x socks5h://localhost:7080 https://www.baidu.com
 ```

-The output should be similar to:
+The output from MassBrowser should be similar to:

     debug: New socks connection to www.baidu.com:443 using policy 'vanilla_proxy'